FlanaganSe/personal-portfolio-site/content/blog/healthy-habits-research/index.md

 - Eat more veggies; cut-down on processed foods, added sugar, alcohol and animal fat
 - Home-cook more, use a variety of seasonings, drink water / tea / coffee
 - Maintaining low body fat may improve longterm health.
 Best accomplished by marginal calorie restriction
 - Attempting to restrict calories by adopting a fad diet or temporary diet (over a few months) can be detrimental for ones health.
-Rather than attempting a short-term diet, it is significantly better to work on improving ones' long-term diet.
+Rather than attempting a short-term diet it is significantly better to work on improving ones' long-term diet.
 - Intermittant fasting is only worth considering if planning to maintain the eating pattern for years / decades.
-Its only value comes from the calorie restriction often accompanied with the diet.
+Its value comes from the calorie restriction often accompanied with the diet.

 ## Sleep